 How is gastroenteritis diagnosed?

 Most people with gastroenteritis recognise this from their typical symptoms and they do not usually need to see a doctor or to seek medical advice.
-Symptoms are often quite mild and commonly get better within a few days without any medical treatment.
+Symptoms are often quite mild and commonly get better within a few days without any specific treatment.

 However, in some circumstances, you may need to see a doctor when you have gastroenteritis.
 The doctor may ask you questions about recent travel abroad, if you have been in contact with someone with similar symptoms, or if you have recently taken antibiotic medication or been admitted to hospital.
 This is to look for possible causes of your gastroenteritis.
 The doctor will also usually check you for signs of lack of fluid in the body (dehydration).
 They may check your temperature, pulse and blood pressure.
 They may also examine your tummy (abdomen) to look for any tenderness